 "The difference with the Foundation Apprenticeship Programme is the outcomes achieved by the students such as the increase in employability; providing the students with a national certificate and 9 months experience before they have even left school.
 The employer also benefits from the potential of these young people and from the experience of working alongside colleges."
-The success of these Foundation Apprenticeships illustrates the potential benefits of a regional approach to college learning.
+The success of these Foundation Apprenticeships illustrates the potential benefits of a regional approach to college learning:

-We will support Glasgow's economic growth by building the skills that the College Region needs.
+We will support Glasgow's economic growth by building the skills that College Region employers require.

-It generates wider access to wider opportunities will allow us to develop learners' talent and enthusiasm, establish positive career paths.
+It generates wider access to opportunities, which develop learners' talents and enthusiasm, and establishes positive career paths.
 All this gives learners the foundation they need to build successful lives in the College Region.